tlyu0419/DataScience/README.md

 - At the command line download the medium or large spacy english models:
   - **python -m spacy download en_core_web_md**
   - **python -m spacy download en_core_web_lg**
 - Now that you have the larger models that contain the word vectors, let’s discuss how word vectors are created.
+- Many of the reviews had positive things to say about a movie reserving final judgment to just the very last sentence.
+So even a negative review can highlight positive things.
+- Maybe saying oh the actors were really good in this movie but the script was horrible leading to a bad movie.
+- That sort of dichotomy within a single review can be really hard for something like Vader to the text.
+- And sometimes it takes something more robust like TFA IDF in order to create your own sort of classification

 ### word Vectors